Preventive vs. Predictive Maintenance: What’s the Difference?

 Preventive and predictive maintenance both benefit businesses, though in slightly different ways.
 Which is best suited for your operations will depend on the exact type of maintenance your assets need.
 Your maintenance team might have a preference for one or the other, depending on variables like:

-For instance, a machine might have gears which need to be lubricated on a regular basis to operate at optimal conditions.
+For instance, a machine might have gears that need to be lubricated regularly to operate at optimal conditions.
 Scheduling weekly oiling would be an example of preventive maintenance work.
-Another piece of equipment might be connected to a computer which records real-time data on performance.
+Another piece of equipment might be connected to a computer that records real time performance data.
 That information can allow the maintenance team to perform quick check-ups in a predictive maintenance plan.

 Another way to look at it is to consider how costly and time-consuming an unplanned breakdown would be.
-Equipment failure and related maintenance costs can quickly add up to lost revenue over time.
-If you’re looking at thousands of dollars in lost revenue, then preventive maintenance at regular intervals would likely be beneficial as a “better safe than sorry” insurance policy.
-However, if repairs are genuinely minor, such as swapping out consumable spare parts, then you might be better suited by a cost-effective predictive maintenance system.
-Both of these proactive types of maintenance can lead to cost savings by keeping assets up and running.
+Equipment failure and related maintenance costs can quickly add to lost revenue over time.
+If you’re looking at thousands of dollars in lost revenue, preventive maintenance at regular intervals would likely be beneficial as a “better safe than sorry” insurance policy.
+However, if repairs are minor, such as swapping out consumable spare parts, you might be better suited to a cost-effective predictive maintenance system.
+Both proactive maintenance types can lead to cost savings by keeping assets up and running.